 The shares represented by this proxy, when properly executed, will be voted in the manner directed herein by the undersigned Shareholder(s).
-If no direction is made, this proxy will be voted FOR ALL the nominees for Director, FOR the ratification, on an advisory basis, of the appointment of Deloitte & Touche LLP as Ocwen Financial Corporation's independent registered public accounting firm for 2020, FOR the approval, on an advisory basis, of the compensation of the named executive officers, as disclosed in the proxy statement, FOR approval, on an advisory basis, of an amendment to our Articles of Incorporation to implement a reverse stock split of our common stock in a ratio between 1-for-5 and 1-for-25 and reduce the number of authorized shares of our common stock by the same proportion as the ratio of our reverse stock split, and FOR approval to adjourn the Annual Meeting to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal Four.
+If no direction is made, this proxy will be voted FOR ALL the nominees for Director, FOR the ratification, on an advisory basis, of the appointment of Deloitte & Touche LLP as Ocwen Financial Corporation's independent registered public accounting firm for 2020, FOR the approval, on an advisory basis, of the compensation of the named executive officers, as disclosed in the proxy statement, FOR approval, on an advisory basis, to approve an amendment to our Articles of Incorporation to implement a reverse stock split of our common stock in a ratio between 1-for-5 and 1-for-25 and 1-for-25 and 1-for-25 and FOR approval to adjourn the Annual Meeting to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal Four.
 If any other matters properly come before the meeting, or if cumulative voting is required, the persons named in this proxy will vote in their discretion.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice of Annual Meeting, Proxy Statement and Form 10-K are available at www.proxyyote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice of Annual Meeting, Proxy Statement and Form 10-K are available at www.proxyvote.com.
-D14653_P35945

-OCWEN FINANCIAL CORPORATION REVOCABLE PROXY THIS PROXY IS BEING SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE PROXY AT THE 2020 ANNIAL MEETING OF SHAREHOLDERS AND AT AN

-FOR USE ONLY AT THE 2020 ANNUAL MEETING OF SHAREHOLDERS AND AT ANY POSTPONEMENT OR ADJOURNMENT THEREOF

-The undersigned hereby appoints Glen A. Messina, and Joseph J. Samarias, or either of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of Common Stock of Ocwen Financial Corporation (the "Company") held of record by the undersigned on March 27, 2020, at the Annual Meeting of Shareholders to be held at Ocwen Financial Corporation's offices located at 3000 Leadenhall Road, Mount Laurel, New Jersey 08054 on Wednesday, May 27, 2020, at 9:00 a.m., Eastern Daylight Time, and at any postponement or adjournment thereof.
-The Annual Meeting will be held only via live audiocast on the Internet at www.virtualshareholdermeeting.com/OCN2020.

-Shares of Common Stock of the Company will be voted as specified.
-If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR ALL the nominees for Director, FOR the ratification, on an advisory basis, of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2020, FOR the approval, on an advisory basis, of the compensation of the named executive officers, as disclosed in the proxy statement, FOR approval, on an advisory basis, of an amendment to our Articles of Incorporation to implement a reverse stock split of our common stock in a ratio between 1-for-5 and 1-for-25 and reduce the number of authorized shares of our common stock by the same proportion as the ratio of our reverse stock split, and FOR approval to adjourn the Annual Meeting to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal Four.
-You may revoke this proxy at any time prior to the time it is voted at the Annual Meeting.

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders of Ocwen Financial Corporation to be held on May 27, 2020, or any postponement or adjournment thereof, a Proxy Statement for the Annual Meeting and the 2019 Annual Report to Shareholders of the Company prior to the signing of this proxy.
+REVOCABLE PROXY THIS PROXY IS BEING SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR USE ONLY AT THE 2020 ANNUAL MEETING OF SHAREHOLDERS AND AT ANY POSTPONEMENT OR ADJOURNMENT THEREOF and hen the "Co Corpora Fime a dersigned hereby appoints Glen A. Messina, and Joseph J. Samarias, or either of them, as proxy, with full powers of substitution aby authorizes them to represent and vote, as designated on the reverse side, all the shares of Common Stock of Ocwen Financial Corporation mpany") held of record by the undersigned on March 27, 2020, at the Annual Meeting of Shareholders to be held at Ocwen Financia tion's offices located at 3000 Leadenhall Road, Mount Laurel, New Jersey 08054 on Wednesday, May 27, 2020, at 9:00 a.m., Eastern Dayligh nd at any postponement or adjournment thereof.
+The Annual Meeting will be held only via live audiocast on the Internet virtualshareholdermeeting.com/OCN2020. his pro: of Common Stock of the Company will be voted as specified.
+If you execute and return this proxy without specific voting instructions, wwill be voted FOR ALL the nominees for Director, FOR the ratification, on an advisory basis, of the appointment of Deloitte & Touche LLP as named ncorpo shares solicit a ime pric The und or any p The pany's independent registered public accounting firm for 2019, FOR the approval, on an advisory basis, of the compensation of the executive officers, as disclosed in the proxy statement, FOR approval, on an advisory basis, to approve an amendment to our Articles of ration to implement a reverse stock split of our common stock in a ratio between 1-for-5 and 1-for-25 and 1-fornamed ncorpo shares solicit a ime pric The und or any p ersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders of Ocwen Financial Corporation to be held on May 27, 2020, statement or adjournment thereof, a Proxy Statement for the Annual Meeting and the 2019 Annual Report to Shareholders of the Company prior

-ddress Changes/Comments:

-(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

-Continued and to be signed on reverse side